Preventing Holiday Hazards for Kids

 Stay Safe Around Flames

 Cooler winter nights are the perfect time to enjoy a cozy fire.
-Remind children to stay away from fires, outdoor fire pits and lit candles.
-Never leave a fire or candles unattended and keep them out of small hands’ touch.
+Remind children to stay away from fires, outdoor fire pits and lit candles — whether on a menorah, a luminaria or Advent candles.
+Never leave a fire or candles unattended, and keep them out of small hands’ reach.

 Favorite holiday decorations often have traditions and stories attached.
 They also tend to pose choking hazards.
-Remind children that certain decorations are only for looking, not playing.
-Involve them by setting up an area with safe, kid-friendly toys and decorations that they can play with and arrange.
+Remind children that certain decorations are only for display, not for play.
+Involve them by setting up an area with safe, kid-friendly toys and decorations that they can play with and arrange as they like.

 Child-Proof Your Christmas Tree

-• Check the floor for hooks or tree needles that children may step on or put in their mouth
+• Check the floor for hooks or tree needles that children may step on or put in their mouths.

 Celebrate Safely

-If your family will be having a small get-together this year, of course that will be a fun way to celebrate the holidays and connect with loved ones, but in order to keep everyone safe, including your youngest guests, remember a few simple tips:
+If your family will be having a small get-together this year, of course, that will be a fun way to celebrate the holidays and connect with loved ones, but to keep everyone safe, including your youngest guests, remember a few simple tips:

 Beware of Batteries